jak0bee/LeetCodeAnswers/README.md

 ## Structure

 - `.idea/`: IDE configuration files
-- `Problem directories`: Named after the problem, containing the solution and explanation.
+- `Problem directories`: Named after the problem, containing the description, solution and explanation of a problem.

 ## Language